-Tian’s research spans both theoretical developments and empirical applications primarily in asset pricing and behavior finance, derivatives and real options, commodity and energy markets, and financial/enterprise risk management.
-His work has been published in leading academic journals such as Operations Research, Journal of Empirical Finance, Journal of Futures Markets, Energy Economics, Journal of Risk and Insurance, and Risk Analysis among others.
+Tian’s research spans both theoretical developments and empirical applications primarily in asset pricing, behavior finance, derivatives, and financial risk management.
+His work has been published in journals such as Operations Research, Journal of Empirical Finance, Journal of Futures Markets, Energy Economics, Journal of Risk and Insurance, and Risk Analysis among others.
 Tian's research has been supported by several research grants including grants from the Natural Science Foundation (NSF) of China, the Society of Actuaries (SOA), the Casualty Actuarial Society (CAS), and the Enterprise Research Program.
 He is grateful for numerous best paper awards and honors including the Academic Research Colloquium Best Paper Award by CFP Board Center for Financial Planning and Dean’s Scholars.

 Tian has been an invited speaker, session chair and discussant at international and regional conferences.
 He has also served on several committees of major academic and professional societies including the Financial Management Association, Southern Finance Association, American Risk and Insurance Association, J.P.
 Morgan International Commodities Symposium, and Society of Actuaries to assist the development of an active and productive research community.
 Tian also serves in the leadership group of Modern Risk Society and on the Editorial Advisory Board of China Finance Review International.